suhanisingh04/INST377project/docs/README.md

-Known Bugs & Limitations

-Anonymous comment submission does not include moderation/spam filtering

-No authentication system (all access is public)

-Relies on Supabase's free tier — may have usage limits
+Known Bugs & Limitations: Anonymous comment submission does not include moderation/spam filtering, No authentication system (all access is public), Relies on Supabase's free tier — may have usage limits

-Future Development Roadmap

-Add filtering or search for metrics

-Improve accessibility (ARIA roles, keyboard nav)

-Add user login system for authenticated feedback

-Integrate more granular state-level CMS data

-Improve error handling and UX when APIs fail

-Add transparency around data freshness and last-updated indicators
+Future Development Roadmap: Add filtering or search for metrics, Improve accessibility (ARIA roles, keyboard nav), Add user login system for authenticated feedback, Integrate more granular state-level CMS data, Improve error handling and UX when APIs fail, Add transparency around data freshness and last-updated indicators

-Contributors

-Suhani Singh
+Contributors: Suhani Singh